 Thus Hybrid Integration should be considered an important factor when it comes to designing an ESB for your company.
 Today companies are outsourcing their business processes to cloud applications such as using Quickbooks Online for accounting to Workday for HR to Salesforce for managing customer relationships.
 So the key question is does your ESB handle integration with cloud applications, does it allow internal applications to talk to cloud applications seamlessly?
 How about connecting cloud applications to other cloud applications?

 For example, there may be a need to build a common service that provisions a new employee into Workday with an internal HR approval workflow.

-Similar to how a boat changes speed and direction when its sail catches a wind, similarly your service bus should offer dynamic services that can behave differently based on the type of request sent by the client.
+Similar to how a boat changes speed and direction when its sail catches a wind, your service bus should offer dynamic services that can behave differently based on the type of request sent by the client.
 Current ESBs have a plethora of services that are static.
 For example, a service that provides a payload in one format will always deliver that data in that format.
 An invoice sent by Service A is in XML, what if tomorrow you want that invoice in EDI or in JSON.
-What if you don’t want to build an intermediary step in your application to transform the data into your format, you want the service to provide you the data in the format that you expect.
+What if you don’t want to build an intermediary step in your application to transform the data into your format, you want the service to provide you with the data in the format that you expect.
 Having an ability to format your request in a way that allows the target application to understand and convert the data in accordance with your format is key to a dynamic service.
 In this scenario, the client defines what that service does and responds back with in terms of data and its structure.